The Mesopotamian Blues: musings on Sumerian colour values

 ZA2/ NA4,

-These two signs that make lapis lazuli may also (but not always) be preceded by a determinative sign that points the reader specifically in the direction of the medium; ‘stone’ ZA2 or NA4, and abnu in Akkadian.
+These two signs that make the word for lapis lazuli may also (but not always) be preceded by a determinative sign that points the reader specifically in the direction of the medium; ‘stone’ ZA2 or NA4, and abnu in Akkadian.
 However, in early administrative texts this is rare, as to add ‘stone’ to ‘mountain stone’ would have seemed like over compensation when it was clear to the scribe what they were referring to.
 In later texts the two signs can take other determinatives like a textile determinative when they refer to textiles, or wool if dyed wool.
 Basically as language and technology developed so did the flexibility of the word.

 Another handy pointer was the use of qualifiers on the term ZA2ZA.